We'll Meet Again (1943 film): Critical reception

+The Monthly Film Bulletin wrote: "The story is simple and the varied situations lack originality, but Vera Lynn's charming voice and extensive repertoire of songs more than atone.
+The acting on the whole is good, especially the comedy of Frank Leister as Mr. Hartropp of the B.B.C. and of Betty Jardine as his earnest secretary."

 TV Guide called the film "a fine morale booster which served its purpose in 1942."

-Sky Movies wrote, "not a great film by a long way, but it's a rich - and rarely-seen - slice of nostalgia."
+Sky Movies wrote, "not a great film by a long way, but it's a rich – and rarely-seen – slice of nostalgia."